lbfm-rwth/gap-lesson/_episodes/04-testing.md

 ~~~
 {: .source}

-Now we will fix this in `avgord.g`, and read and test it again to check that
-the tests run correctly.
+Fixing this error in `avgord.g` reading the file again and running the test one more time yields:

 ~~~
 Read("avgord.g");